 Using dividers to keep your clunky kitchen stuff as neat as possible is a great easy idea to organize.
 It also works well for tupperware.
 All the loose lids start adding up eventually, why not use a rack for them?

 This is the perfect ninja combo of organization.
 Just some old baskets and some pegboard to hang them on and voila, you have a rustic makeshift storage shelf you can put in your basement or in your garage.

 This is a genius way to keep your ornaments in one place without getting squished or lost.
 All you have to do is get some pegs to hang your ornaments on in a plastic bin.
-You can always visit the image source for a complete tutorial.

 Place all your loose toys in a fruit hanger. no more tripping over toys in the middle of the night after hanging this in the family bathroom.
 You can also use it for makeup, toiletries, or small towels folded neatly.

 Use small pod holders